aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msoformatpicture/_index.md

 ```

 Represents the brightness modification for the picture in unit of percentage.

+**Remarks**

 It is between -100% and 100%.
 It works same as Excel 2007 or above version.

 **Returns:**
 double